 Late November 2017 I was diagnosed with Laryngopharyngeal Reflux (Silent Reflux).

 A month prior I was hit with the flu and conjunctivitis and took nearly a week and a half to recover.
 Even went as far to go to a walk-in clinic and receive medication to help clear up the conjunctivitis and other antibiotics.
 When this came on I was having the usual symptoms of the flu but also having other issues that were more prevalent after the fact.
-For instance, had this harsh nagging cough that just would NOT go away, often times it would ramp up to the point that every morning I was throwing up mucus.
-Grosssss…….
+For instance, had this harsh nagging cough that just would NOT go away, often times it would ramp up to the point that every morning I was spitting up sputum.
+Just grosssss…….
 I thought it had progressed into an upper respiratory infection and was taking Robitussin Cold + Cough for quite a long time because it would provide some temporary relief in my breathing, as if it would help clear my lungs a bit.

 However I felt as if I was having other issues that were happening all too often:

 - constant lump in my throat that would not go away (thinking I had post-nasal drip all day)